-This is how our social media audit template looks like:
+This is what our social media audit template looks like:

 1) Track down all your social media accounts

-The first step is to find and record your social media channels in the audit spreadsheet.
+The first step is to find and record your social media channels in the social media audit spreadsheet.

 You can use Namechk to find your brand username.
 Maybe you have a social media account you created two years ago that you no longer use.